kaidez/kaidez.github.io/_posts/2018-10-31-rejecting-javascript-frameworks.md

 ---
 layout: post
 comments: true
-title:  "JavaScript Developers...RELAX!!!
-Stop Hating Frameworks!!!"
+title:  "JavaScript Developers...Stop HATING Frameworks!!!"
 date:   2018-10-31 00:00:50 -0400
 categories: coding-best-practices
 category-name: Coding Tips
-permalink: /javascript-frameworks/
+permalink: /rejecting-javascript-frameworks/
-excerpt: JavaScript frameworks can help developers, but they tend to reject them for the wrong reasons.
+excerpt: JavaScript developers can avoid using frameworks and libraries if the have to, but too many of them reject them for the wrong reasons.
 og-image: js-focus.jpg
 thumb-image: js-focus-thumb.jpg
 ---